-Pollinators, and bees specifically, work to create many benefits for humans and the Earth we live on, and one of those is to increase the health of your garden.
+Pollinators, and bees specifically, work to create many benefits for humans and the Earth we live on.
+One of those is to increase the health of your garden.

-Whether you are a fan of honey, want to incorporate more beautiful flowers into your space or love being able to have a positive impact on the environment, beekeeping can prove to be a fun, sustainable hobby while also providing you with a way to improve the health of your garden and home.
+Whether you are a fan of honey, want to incorporate more beautiful flowers into your space, or love being able to have a positive impact on the environment, beekeeping can prove to be a fun, sustainable hobby.
+It also provides you with a way to improve the health of your garden and home.

 Bees & Sustainability in Earth’s Ecosystems